Ruddlesden-Popper phase: Applications

-Similar to the parent perovskite phases, Ruddlesden-Popper phases can possess interesting properties such as colossal magnetoresistance, superconductivity, ferroelectricity, catalytic activity, white light emitting diodes, scintillators, fuel cell, and solar cells.
+Similar to the parent perovskite phases, Ruddlesden-Popper phases can possess interesting properties such as colossal magnetoresistance, superconductivity, ferroelectricity, and catalytic activity, and have applications as white light-emitting diodes, scintillators, fuel cells, and solar cells.

 Using Ruddlesden-Popper perovskite as light-emitting diodes has the advantages of low-cost solution-processing, tunable bandgap, and better stability compared to 3D perovskite.
 In 2018, Mohite et al. achieved a 14 hours stable operation of 2D (CH3(CH2)3NH3)2(CH3NH3)n-1PbnI3n+1 Ruddlesden-Popper perovskite thin films as light-emitting diodes under operating conditions, while 3D perovskite as light-emitting diodes could degrade within minutes.

-The Ruddlesden-Popper perovskite can be used as solar cells, like common 3D perovskite.
-While it generally possesses lower power conversion efficiency (PCE) than 3D perovskites, it has been proven to have better stability.
-In 2021, using 4-chlore-phenylformamidinium (CPFA) as spacer cation in Ruddlesden-Popper perovskite thin films was studied by Yang et al. CPFA2MAn-1Pbn(I0.857Cl0.143)3n+1 perovskite thin film can still have ~80% of its original PCE, which is 14.78%, after 2000 hours storage under ambient conditions.

 The Ruddlesden-Popper phase LaSr3Fe3O10 is an example of a layered perovskite being developed for use in rechargeable metal-air batteries.
 Due to the layered nature of Ruddlesden-Popper structures, the oxygen located between the perovskite layers is easily removed.
 The ease of removing the oxygen atoms is responsible for the efficiency of the oxygen evolution reaction (OER) and oxygen reduction reaction (ORR) in the material.
 In a metal-air battery, OER is the process of charging that occurs at the air electrode, while ORR is the discharging reaction.